dharmik1992/Template-Kotlin-Android-CleanMVVM/README.md

 Ideal for developers who want a robust starting point to build production-ready apps with a well-organized codebase.

+> **Note:** This repository is marked as a [GitHub Template Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).
+> You can use the **"Use this template"** button to generate a new repository with this exact structure and setup — perfect for starting your own Android projects quickly.

 ---

 ## ✨ Features